New Big Money Means Nuveen AMT-Free Quality Municipal Income Fund (NEA) Investors Could Reap Benefit

 Sponsored

-The stock witnessed a -7.19% gain in the last 1 month and extending the period to 3 months gives it a -11.93%, and is 3.04% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.56% over the week and 1.36% over the month.
+The stock witnessed a -5.91% gain in the last 1 month and extending the period to 3 months gives it a -11.24%, and is -0.18% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.36% over the week and 1.39% over the month.

 Nuveen AMT-Free Quality Municipal Income Fund (NEA) Analyst Forecasts